ctools/ctools/doc/source/users/tutorials/1dc/first_select_obs.rst

 Selecting the relevant observations
 -----------------------------------

-Let us in the following assume that you want to analyse the Galactic Plane Survey data obtained with baseline arrays around the Galactic Centre.
+Let's assume that you want to analyse the Galactic Plane Survey data obtained with the baseline array around the Galactic Centre.
 For the purpose of this first analysis, you should create a subfolder under the ``1dc`` folder (or any other convenient place) that will contain the results for your first analysis.